nadermedhet148/microservice-implmention-with-patterns/README.md

-# second pattern is service discovery pattern :
+# Second pattern is service discovery pattern :

 use-case :
 service discover the location of anthore service ?